Ramy-Badr-Ahmed/Random-Simplex/README.md

 - Polynomial Stability/Stability of discrete-time control systems:

-    > Use simplex sampling to generate coefficients for polynomials and analyze their stability by checking if all roots lie within the unit circle.
+    > Use simplex sampling to generate coefficients for polynomials and analyse their stability by checking if all roots lie within the unit circle.

 - Lyapunov Functions: